leanghoun/leanghoun.github.io/docs/voron-trident/mods-tweaks.md

 *OV548 + New Mount*
 {: .fs-2 .text-grey-dk-000 }

-## Panel Lockers

-These [Panel Lockers](https://github.com/v6cl/My-Voron2.4-Customs/tree/main/Panel_Locker) are print-in-place, work with 1mm-foam-lined side panels, and have good clamping force.
-Has two drawbacks; (1) one face of the model prints at an angle and catches light badly, and (2) you can't put two lockers on adjacent panels in the same location.
-Considering replacing them with [this design](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/richardjm/snap-latch-2020), that uses filament as a hinge, or [Yeri's Magnetic Clips](https://github.com/Yeriwyn/VoronUsers/tree/V1-and-V2-panels/printer_mods/yeri/V1_V2_Trident_Magnetic_Panels/STL/Trident/300).

 ## Sturdy Handles

 [Sturdy Handles](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/jeoje/Sturdy_Handles) mount well and do not interfere with panel removal, but the extrusions have a tendency to rotate.
 Need to remember to periodically retighten the frame.